seamapi/docs/docs/device-guides/get-started-with-wyze-locks.md

 description: Learn how to connect and control your Wyze locks with the Seam API.
 ---

-# Get started with Wyze Oracode Locks
+# Get started with Wyze Locks

 [Image Here]